 Increase signal level and bandwith

-Having some aluminium tubes left form earlier antenna projects, I installed a 2.7 meter (9 ft) long vertical whip on the roof, close to the solar panel inverters.
-This turned out to work quite well.
+Having some aluminium tubes left form earlier antenna projects, I installed a 2.7m (9 ft) long vertical whip on the roof, close to the neighbour’s solar panel inverters.
+This turned out to work better than the wire inside the shack.
 Especially on the higher HF bands, I was able to cancel out most of the QRM.
-But its performance on 30 meter band to 160 meter band was still not to my satisfactory.
-But I realized doubling the length of the whip would negatively affect the higher HF bands.
-My two main goals:
+But its performance on 30 meter to160 meter band was still not great.
+I could double the length of the whip to cover the longer wavelengths, but that would negatively affect the shorter wavelengths bands

 - Increase the overall signal level from the aux antenna.